Master of Science in Nursing

-Alvernia also offers a Graduate Certificate in Nursing Leadership.
-This four course (12 credit) certificate is offered to bachelor’s-prepared nurses to provide foundational knowledge and essential skills to fulfill various leadership and management roles in healthcare settings.
-These courses are part of the MSN in Nursing Leadership and Healthcare Administration track and can be applied toward the MSN degree.
+Alvernia also offers Graduate Certificates in Nursing Leadership and Nursing Education.
+These four course (12 credit) certificates are offered to bachelor’s-prepared nurses to provide foundational knowledge and essential skills to fulfill various leadership and management roles in healthcare settings or to teach within a nursing education program or staff development setting.
+These courses are part of the MSN program and can be applied toward the MSN degree.

 Get your degree on time and on target.

 With courses running over three semesters across the calendar year, our masters degree in nursing lets you earn your degree at a steady pace.
 We offer a flexible schedule so nurses can continue working in a clinical practice setting while obtaining their MSN degree.
 Each course combines a hybrid of web-based and live classroom work to meet our students’ needs.

 Most students take two classes per semester, enabling completion of the MSN degree within three years.
 We have a two-year course rotation schedule with at least one “Gateway” course offered every summer.
 These courses are suitable for students “trying out” graduate study and obtaining advanced-practice content that serves all nursing specialties.

 Teaching excellence - a hallmark of the MSN program.